-Current hunting conditions for wild pig at VAFB is poor.
+Current hunting conditions for wild pig at VSFB is poor.
 Please, do not kill any sows or piglets!
-Better yet, until the population improves, hunt pigs somewhere else off VAFB.
+Better yet, until the population improves, hunt pigs somewhere else off VSFB.

 Usually wild pigs will attempt to run away if they smell, hear, or see a hunter.
 Wild pigs have an excellent sense of smell, good hearing, and poor eyesight.
 Therefore, hunters should be most concerned about being downwind and quiet.
 They can be less concerned about being seen.
 If you are downwind and very quiet, you can often get very close to feeding or sleeping wild pigs.
 If the wind is faint, a puff powder bottle is very useful for detecting the direction of air currents.

 Female wild pigs are generally considered social, not solitary, as they are usually found in family groups.
 As they approach one year of age, boars are often seen alone, though they sometimes join family groups during breeding.

 When injured or cornered, wild pigs can be dangerous.
 A good indicator of aggressive behavior is a clacking sound, made when the wild pig snaps his jaws open and shut.
 If a wild pig is running toward you, it is not necessarily attacking.
 Because they have poor eyesight, wild pigs running toward a person usually do not recognize the human form.
 Making a quick movement or sound will usually cause the wild pig turn in a different direction.

 All persons hunting, or in a hunting party, must wear at least 144 sq inches of blaze orange on a vest or outer garment, cap, or hat.
 For the purpose of this instruction, an outer garment is defined as a shirt or jacket worn over other clothing.
 Blaze orange "Tee" shirts may be worn.
 Blaze orange broken up with camouflage is acceptable.